janadamdam/202323190-janadamdam-assignment3/docs/ai-usage-report.md

 ## How AI Was Used

-AI was used as a support tool during development, mainly for debugging, improving structure, and refining the design.
+AI was used as a support tool during development, mainly for debugging, improving structure, and implementing new features.

 ### 1. Debugging